-Glaucoma is sometimes called the silent theif of sight, because the disease often progresses very slowly, and visual symptoms may not be noticed until fairly far along in the process.
+Glaucoma is sometimes called the silent thief of sight because the disease often progresses very slowly, and visual symptoms may not be noticed until fairly far along in the process.
 Vision is lost peripherally, meaning that individuals with glaucoma may experience a tunnel-vision effect.

-For an example, take a look at the picture below.
-If you’ve read this blog before, you know that this is one of our lovely technicians, Kati (read more about Katie here!).
+For example, take a look at the picture below.
+If you’ve read this blog before, you know that this is one of our lovely technicians, Katie.

 In the picture on the left, Kati and all the details around her are crisp and clear—you can see her shirt, the wall, the glasses hanging up behind her.
 In the picture on the right, you’ll notice that the detail has been lost, and you can only see the center of the image you once saw.
 This gives you an idea of what it might look like to have glaucoma.